chuksys/event-viewer/README.md

 # Event Viewer Single Page Application built with ReactJS

-A Single Page Application that enables a user to create, edit and delete events.
+A Single Page Application that enables a user to create, edit and delete and list events.

 Application also has Register and Login functionalities.